Corona Chronicles – Volume I

 Without these festivals, it’s going to be a real challenge to get these stories out there – especially at a time when we desperately NEED to hear from artists and underdogs and those who don’t see themselves reflected in mainstream media.

+Here are some of the places entertainment workers affected by coronoavirus and related shutdowns can get financial and medical help.

-(Essays compiled by Jazz Tangcay, Mike Schneider, Shirley Halperin and Marc Malkin)
+(Essays compiled by Jem Aswad, Manori Ravindran, Jenelle Riley, Danielle Turchiano, Jazz Tangcay, Mike Schneider, Shirley Halperin and Marc Malkin)